 Gluten Free Oats Are Critical:

 I can’t stress enough how important it is to use gluten free oats.
 Regular oats are easily cross-contaminated with gluten every step of the way, from growing in the fields to harvesting equipment to silo storage.
-Gluten free oats are grown with a purity protocol to ensure they do not get exposed to gluten.
+Gluten free oats are grown with a purity protocol to ensure they are not exposed to gluten.

 Topping Ideas:

-- Hot Fudge
+- Hot fudge

 - Bourbon Butterscotch Sauce (see the picture below!)